 Overall, the Group achieved an adjusted EBIT of more than €2 billion in the last fiscal year.
 And this is the highest operating profit since 2008.
 For sure, also supported by market tailwinds, especially at Materials Services and Steel Europe.
 But we have not only improved our performance, we have always also invested enormously into the future of our operations.
 In the past 2 years, we have always invested above depreciation, even in difficult times.

 Let me please give you some illustrative examples.
-For example, at Steel Europe for the implementation of the Steel Strategy 20-30 we built in Dortmund a new €250 million hot-dip coating line, in [indiscernible] investing €100 million in a new [indiscernible], a new walking beam furnace has just gone into operation in our hot strip mill in Duisburg.
+For example, at Steel Europe for the implementation of the Steel Strategy 20-30 we built in Dortmund a new €250 million hot-dip coating line.
+In Bochum, we are investing €100 million in a new double reversing stand, a new walking beam furnace has just gone into operation in our hot strip mill in Duisburg.
 And this -- all this will ensure optimized surface qualities for the auto industry.
 Those targeted investments will strengthen our position as a technology and quality leader, particularly in the downstream area, and that means processing and finishing.

 In addition, at Bearings, we invested around €60 million in new plate bearing production facilities in India and Lippstadt here Germany for the next generation of large wind turbines.
 The forging business we invested €80 million in the new 16,000 ton fortune line in Hamburg.
 And this will not only make us faster and more flexible, but also allow us to manufacture more ICE independent components.

-At Marine Systems we are investing about €250 million in a new shipyard concept including a new shipbuilding facility in Kiel [indiscernible] acquisition of the Werften in Wismar.
+At Marine Systems we are investing about €250 million in a new shipyard concept including a new shipbuilding facility in Kiel and the acquisition of the Werften in Wismar.
 And the core steps provide Marine Systems with the chance to grow in a promising market segment.

-At Material Services, we build a fully digitized service center in [indiscernible] and invested more than €100 million in the expansion of our service business in North America, among others for the automotive and aerospace industry.
+At Material Services, we build a fully digitized service center in Rotenburg an der Wümme and invested more than €100 million in the expansion of our service business in North America, among others for the automotive and aerospace industry.
 Moreover we drove digitalization of the entire network in order to create efficiency gains and value for customers.

 At Uhde, part of our Multi Track segment, we currently invest in ammonia cracking technologies to enable clean hydrogen import.
 Uhde is constantly improving its designs and technologies and working towards improved efficiencies, energy efficiencies and higher capacities and serves more.
 Uhde has a long track record of building ammonia and even green ammonia plants.
 We could continue this list for a long time.
 And let me clearly state thyssenkrupp leading in technologies and first class solutions and we continue to strengthen them.